jbufu/redistest/README.md

 executes and times Redistest.testSize "getChannelMessages" operations, using:

-- legacy DAO:

-  the actual BackplaneMessageDAO.getMessagesByChannel from the 2012.46_RC7 jar performs sorting (which the other tests do not do)
+- legacy DAO: the actual BackplaneMessageDAO.getMessagesByChannel from the 2012.46_RC7 jar performs sorting (which the other tests do not do)

-- JavaSerialized:

-  reads the java serialized messages instantiates a BackplaneMessage from each serialized entry that is read
+- JavaSerialized: reads the java serialized messages instantiates a BackplaneMessage from each serialized entry that is read

-- StringSerialized:

-  reads the string version the converted messages
+- StringSerialized: reads the string version the converted messages

-- MapSerialized:

-  reads the redis map version of the converted messages executes .toString (prod would have to do toJsonString)
+- MapSerialized: reads the redis map version of the converted messages and executes .toString (prod would have to do toJsonString)